jac307/MediaArtTutorials/MEDIAART2B06/TechWalks/TW-W7.md

 ---

-### How Loglines Are Used in the Film Industry

-In professional contexts, loglines are used to:

-- Present a project in festivals
-- Introduce the project in production meetings
-- Pitch a film to producers
-  > Industry professionals often decide whether to read a full script based on the strength of the logline.

-For industry examples of feature film loglines, you can browse this curated IMDb list:
-🔗 <a href="https://www.imdb.com/list/ls533728711/" target="_blank">Movie Logline Examples for Screenwriters (IMDb)</a>
-> Review these examples to identify structural patterns (character, action, stakes, shift), but remember: **your one-minute short should remain contained, focused, and realistically shootable**.

----

 <h2 style="color: darkred;"> Script </h2>

 A script is a **production document** that translates your logline into clear, shootable action.
 A visual script describes: